Jay3112/Social_media_Android_application/README.md

 # Social_media_Android_application
-Tried to make an android application during internship.
-Application is similar to Instagram where people can connect with each other and can share images and videos, can chat with friends.
+•	Developed a social media android application replica like Instagram.
+•	Purpose was to explore the front and backend technologies like Java, PHP and XML.
+•	Application was hosted on local XAMPP server.
+•	Used Firebase and MySQL to handle the user data.
+•	Application has different modules such as, user profile, verification of user using mail, feed and chatting.
+Also user can make new friends and share images and text on their timeline.